 Tracy is the president and CEO for CARW – the Commercial Association of REALTORS® Wisconsin.
 She has held roles as executive director for TEMPO Milwaukee, a business association for executive women; director of public affairs for the Milwaukee Symphony Orchestra; and director of communications for an association of plumbing and mechanical contractors.
 Tracy spent several years with a global manufacturer, Bradley Corporation, as well as a local advocacy group, Partners Advancing Values in Education.
 She has served on a number of volunteer and professional boards and committees, and is very involved in community organizations.
 She is a weekly contributor on AM620 WTMJ’s ‘Week In Review” with host Jeff Wagner.

-Jim is the Chief Commercial Officer for Sprecher Brewing Company and is a member of the Wisconsin Center District Board of Directors.
-Jim previously worked for ACTDental and MillerCoors and was recognized as the only person to ever hold title of Sr. Director of Commercial Operations at MillerCoors with responsibilities of the commercial execution strategy for the company.
+Jim is the Chief Commercial Officer for Central Standard Craft Distilling and is a member of the Wisconsin Center District Board of Directors.
+Jim previously worked for Sprecher Brewing, ACTDental and MillerCoors.
+He was recognized as the only person to ever hold title of Sr. Director of Commercial Operations at MillerCoors with responsibilities of the commercial execution strategy for the company.

 For Milwaukee native, Curt Kluth, Partner and CFO of Saz's Hospitality Group, creating memorable experiences and building win-win partnerships through hospitality is incredibly rewarding.
 A Marquette University High School and UW-Madison grad, Kluth has been a part of the SHG team since 1994, finding passion in helping produce dozens of annual festivals including Bastille Days, Summerfest, and the Wisconsin State Fair, where he also serves on the Board of Directors for the Wisconsin State Fair Foundation.